marcgloor/pulsechain/README.md

 docker rmi <execution-client> <consensus-client> <validator-client>
 ```
 #### Security
+You will find in the github repo a firewall.sh script which gives you an idea how to lockdown your pulsechain validator node.
+Also stop and disable all unwanted services on the server and close unused ports.

+If you run a validator in the public cloud, do not leave your keystore.json files on the server.
+It contains your encrypted private keys.
+Keep backups of your keystore files in an encrypted offline cold storage (e.g. in a gpg file) or secure it through a hardware wallet.

-I stoped all unwanted services on the server, closed the unused porrts and I am running my validator behind a physical router firewall and an additional linux software firewall in detached GNU screen sessions that can be re-attached remotely using screenie, a GNU screen wrapper that I wrote 20 years ago --> https://marcgloor.github.io/screenie.html
+I also run my validator behind a physical router firewall and an additional linux software firewall in detached GNU screen sessions that can be re-attached remotely using screenie, a GNU screen wrapper that I wrote 20 years ago --> https://marcgloor.github.io/screenie.html

 #### Disaster Recovery, Rollback and Business Continuity
 The goal is Fives Nines high availablility, the lowest MTTR and the highest MTBF.
 My pulsechain validator disk that is holding the full-synced blockchain data structure is part of an enterprise level high-avalability capable ZFS diskarray that is software RAID1 mirrored among two physical 8TB SSD disks.
 From the respective pulsechain dataset, a time triggered crontab job is generating regular snapshots in a 10min interval for up to 10 days.
 Using ZFS snapshots allows you to quickly redirect a new symlink (ln -s) to your mounted pulsedchain root directory in case of an incident such as e.g. a corrupted consensus or execution database.
 This way, you can rollback the entire validator on the timeline back to a desired point in history (like a time capsule on a filesystem level).
 For example, rolling back a 1TB blockchain validator takes a couple of seconds using copy-on-write technique rather than hours using conventional tools such as dd, rsync, scp, cp or tar commands.